mmis1000/DOM-Proxy/README.md

 ## Explanation and caveats
 ### Explanation
 #### Operate on mainland sync
-This library merely proxy traps of `Proxy` to the mainland, so everything should just works as if you are operate on these object in the mainland.
+This library merely proxy traps of `Proxy` to the mainland,
+so everything should just works as if you are operate on these object in the mainland.

-The mainland then receive the request async with `Atomic.asyncAwait` and, do things it need to do, response to worker with `Atomic.notify`
+The mainland then receive the request async with `Atomic.asyncAwait`.
+And do things it need to do, response to worker with `Atomic.notify`.

 #### Strong equal of proxied same object
 1. This library marked the object it send to worker with an id and save it to a collection with that id.